pgmorgan/task-manager-api/README.md

 ### API USAGE

-A front-end has been developed for this REST API with Vue.js, and can be accessed at [tasktracker.io](http://tasktracker.io).
-Front-end code repository can be found here: [https://github.com/pgmorgan/task-manager-api-frontend](https://github.com/pgmorgan/task-manager-api-frontend).
+A front-end has been developed for this REST API with Vue.js.
+The Front-end code repository can be found here: [https://github.com/pgmorgan/task-manager-api-frontend](https://github.com/pgmorgan/task-manager-api-frontend).
 Also, all HTTP requests can be made from software such as [Postman](www.getpostman.com).
 Postman is free and exists for all major operating systems.

 For feedback or inquiries please contact Peter at petergm@gmail.com